+Usually Offered in the Fall

+Contact Hours: 2 - 1 - 6

+Credit(s):

 PSE360 Human Development through the Lifespan

 This course is designed to familiarize students with basic research and theory of human development across the life span.
 Physical, cognitive, communicative/linguistic, and social/emotional development during childhood, adolescence, adulthood, and old age will be examined.
 Factors that affect human development and principles of development will be studied.

-For students in Arts.
+Note(s): For students in Arts.

+Prerequisite(s): PSE103

+Contact Hours: 3 - 0 - 6

+Credit(s): 1

 PSE370 Recruitment and Selection

 This course is designed to familiarize students with basic theories, concepts and practices in industrial psychology.
 Students will examine how theoretical and empirical research in industrial psychology is used to solve typical human resources challenges.
-Representative topics include: recruitment, job analysis, competency evaluation and assessment, selection tests, psychometric issues in measurement, hiring procedures, applicant screening, the employment interview, legal issues in selection techniques and selection decisions, approaches to performance appraisal and performance rating systems.
+Representative topics include recruitment, job analysis, competency evaluation and assessment, selection tests, psychometric issues in measurement, hiring procedures, applicant screening, the employment interview, legal issues in selection techniques and selection decisions, approaches to performance appraisal and performance rating systems.
 Students will be expected to demonstrate their comprehension of industrial psychology by completing projects with a direct application in these areas.
 References are made to the Canadian Forces personnel system to illustrate various points of discussion.

+Prerequisite(s):

+PSE301

+Contact Hours: 3 - 0 - 6

+Credit(s): 1

 PSE380 Psychology and Philosophy of Religious Conflicts

 This course offers a critical study of the influence of religion on people and on conflicts.
 The first objective of this course is to closely examine the role of religion in the development of violence in conflicts and hostilities between different cultural and ethnic groups.
 The second objective is to understand what incites people or groups to use religion or particular beliefs as a means to provoke violence and create conflict.
 This course is designed to allow students to grasp a phenomenon that is more and more embedded in political-religious discourse and to analyse its various influences.
 This end will be accomplished with the help of psychological theories and research, religious concepts and studies, and philosophical insights.
 The acquisition of knowledge will be attained through formal teaching sessions, discussions and student presentations.
-Some of the themes that will be studied are: war in the name of God, personal and religious identity, religious fanaticism, suicide bombers, attachment theory, and terrorism.
+Some of the themes that will be studied are war in the name of God, personal and religious identity, religious fanaticism, suicide bombers, attachment theory, and terrorism.